-This is the most-obvious step to take to reduce shared hosting resoucrce issues/problems.
+[update: no longer used; see comment below about Litespeed] This is the most-obvious step to take to reduce shared hosting resource issues/problems.
 Tried W3 Total Cache but didn’t like/understand some of its features.
 Then moved on to SuperCache.
 At the moment it’s configured with mod/rewrite (works completely without wp intervention once it’s cached) on azbl; and for variety with php caching on cazb.

 When using mod/rewrite, the location of the cache files must be within the root of the domain being cached; but with php (the default/recommended) they can be moved anywhere in the home directory of the account.
 This is better in the sense then the cached files can be separated and therefore not backed up by softaculous; the cache files quickly grew to ~ 20MBytes per installation.
 So they were moved here (and also exclude the wp_cache folder in the cPanel backup file :